About

 Breakfast is free and available to all children.
 There are bagged breakfasts available to students who request them.
 Students requesting breakfast should arrive no later than 8:10 AM.

-Where do I get a student MetroCard?
+Where do I get a student OMNY (previously Metro) card?

-MetroCards are assigned based on distance from school and are distributed the first few weeks of school.
-If you think your child qualifies for a MetroCard and you would like to request one, send a message to dmarkewich@schools.nyc.gov
+OMNY cards are assigned based on distance from school and are distributed the first few weeks of school.
+If you think your child qualifies for a MetroCard and you would like to request one, send a message to JPassero3@schools.nyc.org

 Can my child attend PS 166 if not in the school zone?